versx/DCMAgent/README.md

 "use_ios_deploy" = True/False for using ios-deploy instead of cfgutil for querying devices (disables the profile command).
 ```

+## Android support
+If a mitm client sends their status to RDM we can use the same logic to trigger reboots via the `rebootMonitorURL` endpoint.
+Currently you must use the `manual_list: true` to supply a custom script via the `reboot_cmd` option to reboot devices.
+All other endpoints (`reopenMonitorURL`, `reapplySAMMonitorURL`, `brightnessMonitorURL`) are not supported since they are iOS specific.
+Power relays can be triggered via http calls, custom API methods, and are unique per vendor as such this is a batteries not included option.

+It is recommended that you setup multiple DCMRL instances if running iOS and Android on the same host machine.
+This allows you to keep the automatic iOS device list detection plus reopen, reapply sam, and brightness commands can all point to one instance.
+Then Android devices will only receive the reboot commands keeping for clean logs.

+For iOS devices please leave `reboot_cmd` empty or delete the line!

 ## Troubleshooting
 If the cfgutil from AC2 does not list any devices when you use the `cfgutil list` command, then you may need to upgrade AC2 and reinstall the automation tools.